firasmidani/phenotypic-characterization/README.md

 ## [Optional] Set-up a local python environment

 Virtual environments allow you to create a virtual copy of your machine’s Python without affecting the set-up of the native Python.
 Accordingly, you can download modules/packages without affecting the dependencies for other applications that require Python.
-For more info, see (see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a>). __I recommend that you follow the instructions on this linked page instead of mine below.
+For more info, see <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">here</a> or <a href="https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/">here</a> if you plan to use conda . __I recommend that you follow the instructions on this linked page instead of mine below.
 The linked instructions are more thorough, up-to-date, and delineate differences between installations for Python 2 vs Python 3 and Windows vs Unix.__

 **for macOS and linux users of Python 2**